 Track who attends

-- Check to see if your livestream platform allows for an attendee download.
-Many livestream platforms let you download a CSV file so you can track the names and emails of those who attended.
+- Verify if your live stream platform allows for an attendee download.
+Many live stream platforms allows you to download a CSV file so you can track the names and emails of those who attended.

 Monitor chat questions

-Chat questions—just like live questions—are a great indicator of interest.
-Make sure there is a moderator alongside your host or co-hosts to facilitate the conversation.
+Chat questions— just like live questions— are a great indicator of interest.
+Make sure there's a moderator alongside your host or co-hosts to facilitate the conversation.

 After an Event